-Recently, we covered the top mistakes buyer’s make when negotiating a home purchase.
-Now let’s take a lot at it from the seller’s perspective.
-Some things apply just as much to sellers such as allowing emotions get in the way, talking too much in front of the buyer’s agent and seeing it as a zero-sum deal.
+Recently, we covered the top mistakes buyers make when negotiating a home purchase.
+Now let’s take a lot at it from sellers’ mistakes when negotiating.
+Some things apply to sellers, such as allowing emotions to get in the way, talking too much in front of the buyer’s agent, and seeing it as a zero-sum deal.
 But sellers are also prone to mistakes of their own.
-It’s all a matter of perspective so here are some of the worst negotiating mistakes when selling an NYC home.
+It’s all a matter of perspective, so here are some of the worst negotiating mistakes when selling your New York City home.

-Never go into negotiations with a buyer without a plan B. Without a safety net you’ll be under more pressure and may give concessions you could otherwise have avoided or reduced.
-Consider the possibility that the right offer might not come around so be ready with a backup plan.
-For instance, holding onto the property and remodeling it before putting it back on the market at a later date.
-Your broker will go through everything with you and will feel more confident themselves if they know you have a plan B. It gives them more leverage in negotiations.
+Never go into negotiations with a buyer without a Plan B. Without a safety net, you’ll be under more pressure and may give concessions you could otherwise have avoided or reduced.
+Consider that the right offer might not come around, so be ready with a backup plan.
+For instance, you are holding onto the property and remodeling it before putting it back on the market later.
+Your broker will go through everything with you and feel more confident if they know you have a plan B. It gives them more leverage in negotiations.

-By far this is the most repeated lament of seller’s agents.
-Sellers who view a low-ball offer as nothing but an insult fail to see that it’s quite possible they can get it up to a more acceptable level.
-You have nothing to lose by coming back with a counter-offer and going through a bit of back and forth until you arrive at a deal that pleases everyone.
-Countering the offer, even with the original asking price shows that you’re serious and have confidence in the property’s value.
+This is the most repeated lament of the seller’s agents.
+Sellers who view a low-ball offer as nothing but an insult fail to see that it’s an opportunity to get it to a more acceptable level.
+You have nothing to lose by coming back with a counteroffer and going through a bit of back and forth until you arrive at a deal that pleases everyone.
+Even with the original asking price, Countering the offer shows that you’re serious and confident in the property’s value.

-Every seller wants a good price, but when selling a home, there is always far more to the deal than just the price.
-When dealing with multiple offers, this is important as the highest bidder may not be the best deal.
-You need to closely examine the financial qualifications of each buyer and see who is a more sure bet.
-If deadlocked on a price, try to get creative and look for other areas that can give you some wiggle room.
-Perhaps adding or dropping a few contingencies, adjusting the timeline or looking at closing costs to name just a few.
+Every seller wants a good price, but there is always far more to the deal than just the price when selling a home.
+This is important when dealing with multiple offers, as the highest bidder may not be the best deal.
+You need to carefully examine the financial qualifications of each buyer and see who is a more sure bet.
+If deadlocked on a price, try to get creative and look for other areas that can give you some wiggle room—perhaps adding or dropping a few contingencies, adjusting the timeline, or looking, at closing costs, to name just a few.